 Secondly, the player will most likely not be constantly fighting.
 This is especially true on defensive maps, where the pauses between attacks make for moments where the drop pod boost is being wasted.
 Even on offensive maps, the drop pod boost is wasted during travel time—movement speed bonus doesn’t really matter when the rest of your army has to catch up with them in any case—and some pushes into fortified enemy bases may have to wait until certain timings are met to allow you to use Dusk Wings or the Hyperion.
 Enemy attack waves likewise tend to waste much of the benefit of the boost, since battles with attack waves are typically very short, and the reinforcements will likely not see much of the battle, only arriving to contribute to the post-battle recovery.

 Lastly, a bio style has uses for the upgrade cost reduction, even if bio tends to have a surplus of gas.
 Bio is actually gas-starved in the early game, when the gas must be invested into upgrades and Medics, usually off 2-gas income.
 The mineral cost of upgrades is also not negligible, especially for low-economy speedrun style play.
 For example, consider a player who is planning to get 2/2 upgrades.
 Without cost reduction, the player needs to account for not only the 200/200 for 1/1 as well as the 250 minerals for double Engineering Bays, but also the 250/250 of the Tech Lab upgrades before even thinking about adding a Factory and Armory to prepare for 2/2.
-With the minerals saved from the cost reduction mastery, the player can put down double Engineering Bays much earlier and get started on 1/1 all the sooner, while at the same time researching the Tech Lab upgrades before branching into Factory & Armory in time for 2/2
+With the minerals saved from the cost reduction mastery, the player can put down double Engineering Bays much earlier and get started on 1/1 all the sooner, while at the same time researching the Tech Lab upgrades before branching into Factory & Armory in time for 2/2.
+There is an even more extreme case involving 1-gas speedrun play, in which case the mastery makes getting 1/1 even possible.
+Given that 1/1 is a 12% increase in dps alongside improved survivability, there should come a point in which having these upgrades earlier will surpass the Drop Pod Haste’s average increase in damage output—remember that each individual application of the 60% haste buff only applies for a limited time—throughout the course of the game.

 A more specific example can be seen on Temple of the Past, using Vulture-Bio play.
 Against ground-based attack wave compositions, it is highly advised to begin laying Spider Mines at the enemy spawn points in the three lanes as soon as possible, by dropping Vultures directly onto the spawn points.
 It is also in Raynor’s best interest to clear out the lanes, ideally before the second Void Thrasher arrives.
 In order to do both, one needs to get Bio upgrades as well as a Factory and Vulture upgrades, while also producing Medics.
 The cost reduction mastery makes it possible to spend the first 100 gas on the Factory so that Vulture production can begin in a timely manner, while having enough gas to also get the add-ons and upgrades going simultaneously.
 Even though Temple of the Past is long and gives you plenty of time to gather resources, the ability to claim a commanding lead through efficient use of precious, early game resources makes the upgrade cost reduction mastery much more useful, and can allow you to dominate the rest of the game.